 Isolationism is never the cure to remove a despotic regime.
 But don’t tell that to the politicians and special interests who are always on the lookout for conflicts and boogeymen.

 Do you support President Trump’s new Cuba policy?
-Let us know in the comments section!We value your comments!
-Please weigh in on our comment section below.
+Let us know in the comments section!Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com